sb9153/pdsnd_github/README.md

 Bikeshare data

 ### Credits
-Jesus and Udacity in that order
+Jesus and Udacity in that order!!